streamlit/docs/content/streamlit-cloud/get-started/quickstart.md

 <Image src="/images/streamlit-community-cloud/sign-up-2.png" />
 </div>

+5. Enter your GitHub credentials and follow GitHub's authentication prompts.
-5. Click "**Authorize streamlit**".
+6. Click "**Authorize streamlit**".

 <div style={{ maxWidth: '50%', margin: 'auto' }}>
 <Image src="/images/streamlit-community-cloud/GitHub-auth1-none.png" />
 </div>

-6. To finish, fill in your information and click "**Continue**" at the bottom of the screen.
+7. To finish, fill in your information and click "**Continue**" at the bottom of the screen.

 <div style={{ maxWidth: '70%', margin: 'auto' }}>
 <Image src="/images/streamlit-community-cloud/sign-up-3.png" />
 </div>

-7. You will be taken to your Streamlit workspace.
+8. You will be taken to your Streamlit workspace.
 If you see a warning icon next to "**Settings**" in the upper-right corner, this will addressed in the next steps.

 <div style={{ maxWidth: '90%', margin: 'auto' }}>
 <Image src="/images/streamlit-community-cloud/workspace-empty-warning.png" />